mdn/content/files/en-us/web/css/animation-timeline/index.md

 {{CSSRef}}{{SeeCompatTable}}

-The **`animation-timeline`** [CSS](/en-US/docs/Web/CSS) property specifies the timeline that is used to control the progress of the animation.
+The **`animation-timeline`** [CSS](/en-US/docs/Web/CSS) property specifies the timeline that is used to control the progress of an animation.

 The timeline can be provided by the current position on a scrollbar, in which case it is referred to as a scrollbar timeline.
-The element and scrollbar axis that is used to provided the timeline can be specified in two ways.
+The element that provides the scrollbar timeline can be specified in two ways:

-A named scroll timeline is one in which the element that will provide the scrollbar timeline is explicitly named, by applying the {{cssxref("scroll-timeline-name")}} property (or the {{cssxref("scroll-timeline")}} shorthand property), and this name is set on the element to animate using the `animation-timeline` property.
+- A _named scroll timeline_ is one in which the element that will provide the scrollbar timeline is explicitly named, by applying the {{cssxref("scroll-timeline-name")}} property (or the {{cssxref("scroll-timeline")}} shorthand property).
+  The name is then associated with the element to animate using the `animation-timeline` property.
-An anonymous scroll timeline is set using the {{cssxref("animation-timeline/scroll", "scroll()")}} functional notation, which indicates that the element providing the scroll timeline is an ancestor of the element to be animated (either the root element or the nearest ancestor that has a scroll bar).
+- An _anonymous scroll timeline_ is set using the {{cssxref("animation-timeline/scroll", "scroll()")}} functional notation, which indicates that the element providing the scroll timeline is an ancestor of the element to be animated.
+  The ancestor can either be set as either the root element or the nearest ancestor that has a scroll bar in either axis.

+Whether the scrollbar uses a scrollbar at the top/bottom or left/right of the element can also be specified.
+If the selected axis does not have a scrollbar the associated animation timeline will be inactive.

 <!-- {{EmbedInteractiveExample("pages/css/animation-name.html")}} -->

-The animation timeline can also be set by using the {{cssxref("animation")}} shorthand property.
+The animation timeline can also be set using the {{cssxref("animation")}} shorthand property.

 ## Syntax